sportiduino/sportiduino/README.md

 The data transfer protocol and commands are described in the [Manual](/Doc/en/MasterStation.md).
 With pleasure we will add a link to your developments working with Sportiduino.

-Pull requests, Creation of forks, developing any new ideas are also welcome.
+Pull requests, creation of forks, developing any new ideas are welcome.

 You can also help by improving documentation and its translation.